AlgoMaster Logo

 Why WebSockets Are Different

-The fundamental difference between WebSockets and everything else is the communication model:
+The key difference between WebSockets and the HTTP-based options is the communication model:

 AspectHTTP-based ApproachesWebSocket